Professor Angus Phillips

 Director, Oxford International Centre for Publishing

 Professor Angus Phillips is Director of the Oxford International Centre for Publishing.
 He has degrees from Oxford and Warwick universities, and before joining Oxford Brookes he ran a trade and reference list at Oxford University Press.
 He works as a consultant to the publishing industry and is often invited to speak at international conferences and events.
 His recent books include Inside Book Publishing (with Giles Clark), The Oxford Handbook of Publishing (with Michael Bhaskar), and Turning the Page.
 Forthcoming is Is this a Book? (with Miha Kovac).
-His books have been translated into seven languages.
+His books have been translated into eight languages.
 He is on the European Advisory Board of Princeton University Press and was a judge for the Bookseller industry awards for four years in a row.
 He is the Editor-in-Chief of the premier publishing journal Logos.

 - MA Philosophy, Politics and Economics, Exeter College, Oxford University